Source-robotics/Spectral-BLDC-docs/docs/Guides/SIMPLEFOC guide.md

 This example will spin the motor in open loop and enable serial monitor.<br />
 Use this code as a base for more advanced code you will develop with SimpleFOC.<br />
+In the github folder we also offer full FOC example!

 ``` C++ title="main.cpp"